 There is a s*load of ambiguity at times.
 The systems have behaviors don't really seem to rein those in just yet, and you'll often have to figure a lot of initiatives, tools, and relationships out on your own.

 Advice to Management

 I applied online.
-The process took 1 day.
 I interviewed at IDEO (New York, NY) in June 2017.

 I submitted an application and cover letter via IDEO's website.
 I was thrilled to get a response, as I know it's very competitive.
 I was invited in for an in-person interview in their NYC office.
 The interview scheduling and coordination was courteous and professional.

 In the interview, I met with two designers and one design director.
 I walked the team through 2 case studies.
 All interviewers were thoughtful and asked great questions about my work.
 While I did not receive an offer, the interview was a great opportunity to talk with IDEO designers and directors, get feedback on my work, and see their offices.
 These folks were all very nice and seemed genuinely interested in what I had to say.